FreyaRhianna/corda-sample-summaries/README.md

 ### Description
 This CorDapp gives a demonstration of how third party libraries can be used by a Corda node.

-The CorDapp uses opengamma's proprietary model to showcase the SIMM process and integrate it within the app.
+The CorDapp uses [OpenGamma's](http://www.opengamma.com) proprietary model to showcase the SIMM process and integrate it within the app.

 **NOTE** Due to the proprietary nature of this service, the actual sample is taking stub data (faked data) and using that instead of the opengamma analytics engine.
 The format of the data is identical.
 ### Features Demonstrated